Rewilding Creativity with Mandy Renard

 Each evening, settle into the only private accommodation within the Tasman National Park.
 Our lodges offer true shelter - a place of protection and refuge.
 They are simple yet sustainable.
 Comfortable and inviting.

 Walkers have exclusive use of our two lodges along the Three Capes Track.
 Both are discreetly positioned along the trail, their design responding to contours of the land.
-Hot showers, generous lounge areas and plush pillows await.
+Warm showers, generous lounge areas and plush pillows await.

 The final steps of each day’s walk lead to your lodge accommodation where afternoon tea is served.
 Free time allows you to explore the lodge, settling on a suitable perch for a glass of Tasmanian wine while your guides prepare the evening meal.
 As night falls, outdoor decking entices for star gazing on clear southern nights.